List of North American cities by population

-For the majority of cities in North America, the most recent official population census results, estimates or short-term projections date to 2015.
+For the majority of cities in North America (including the Caribbean), the most recent official population census results, estimates or short-term projections date to 2020, with some dating 2022 at the latest.
 This list compiles figures for all North American cities with a population within city limits exceeding 500,000 that year.
 These figures do not reflect the population of the urban agglomeration or metropolitan area, which typically does not coincide with the administrative boundaries of the city.
-They refer to mid-2015 populations with the following exceptions:
+They refer to mid-2020 populations with the following exceptions: